Cyber Diva

 Cyber Diva is a female vocal released by Yamaha for Vocaloid 4.
 In March 2015 on Instagram, an entertainer named Jenny Shima claimed that she was the voice provider for CYBER DIVA.
-Mrs. Shima is an American singer, theater actress, and model.
+Shima is an American singer, theater actress, and model.

 Development

 The earliest known information related to her dates back to the VY2 release in 2010, in an article a pair of English VY vocals were announced for future development.
 At the time the developers did not know if they would re-use past samples or go with a new vocal entirely.
 Cyber Diva was later confirmed to be the female from the pair or "VY3" during a livestream on Vocaloid related matters.

 She was produced in light of research into common complaints towards past pre-V4 English Vocals.
 This included the frustrations that came with the mixed British and American phonetic system the Vocaloid engine used for its English vocals.
 It was also discovered that English vocals often did not produce the correct sound to match the phonetics in use, caused by accidents in the construction of the vocal either during the recording process or the vocal development process.
 Several candidates were tested as possible vocals for the new library.
 During this process it was noted there were many missing sounds or unusual sounds found they did not expect to be present.
 There were very clear and expressive sounds present in the constructed libraries.
 The "Aspiration Problem" that had plagued past English vocals were also addressed and fixed.
 As the problem was fixed, the issue of sounds not matching input symbols were also tweaked.
 They did not address the issue of expressive tones until they had recorded the right sounds for the right phonetic symbol.